A genuine test for hyperuniformity: Introduction

-In Section \ref{secML}, we abandon the background of point processes and adopt the asymptotic setting of Proposition~\ref{tiidexp}.
-By taking a quadratic parametrization \eqref{skparabola} of the structure factor, we obtain a statistical model with only two parameters $s$ and $t$ (say).
+In Section \ref{secML}, we shift the focus from point processes to the asymptotic setting established in Proposition~\ref{tiidexp}.
+By employing the parametrization \eqref{skparabola} of the structure factor, we obtain a statistical model with only two parameters, denoted as $s$ and $t$.
 This additional approximation and simplification can be justified by taking sufficiently large system sizes.
-Hyperuniformity is then characterized by the equation $s=0$, which defines our null hypothesis $H_0$.
-Next we introduce {\em maximum likelihood estimators} (MLEs) $\widehat{t}_0$ of $t$ under the null hypothesis and $(\widehat{s},\widehat{t}_1)$ of $(s,t)$ for the full model, respectively.
-Under $H_0$, the estimator $\widehat{t}_0$ of $t$, when applied to random data, is unbiased and consistent.
-For finite system sizes, it follows an exact gamma distribution.
-Under the full model we observe that, asymptotically, the distribution of $\widehat{s}$ equals a mixture of the Dirac distribution in $0$ and a gamma distribution, while $\widehat{t}_1$ follows a gamma distribution.
-In particular the distribution of $\widehat{s}$ has an atom in $0$.
-These findings are based on numerical solutions for the likelihood equations and on extensive simulations.
+Within this framework, hyperuniformity is characterized by the equation $s=0$, defining the null hypothesis $H_0$.
+To test this hypothesis, we introduce {\em maximum likelihood estimators} $\widehat{t}_0$ of $t$ under the null hypothesis and $(\widehat{s},\widehat{t}_1)$ of $(s,t)$ under the full model, respectively.
+Under $H_0$, the estimator $\widehat{t}_0$ of $t$ is unbiased and consistent when applied to random data, following an exact gamma distribution for finite system sizes.
+Under the full model we observe that, asymptotically, the distribution of $\widehat{s}$ equals a mixture of the Dirac distribution at $0$ and a gamma distribution, while $\widehat{t}_1$ follows a gamma distribution.
+In particular, the distribution of $\widehat{s}$ has an atom at $0$.
+These findings are based on numerical solutions of the likelihood equations and extensive simulations.